jesstunn/rscam-group2/README.md

 > **Warning**: This project should work with GitHub Codespaces using the provided devcontainer.json configuration.
 However, compatibility issues may occur with the latest VS Code versions.
 If you encounter any problems, please try using an earlier version of VS Code or run the code locally with the required dependencies installed.

-This repository contains a computational simulation framework for studying advection-diffusion phenomena with fluid flow in domains with complex geometries, particularly focused on studying the effects of sulci (indentations) on transport processes.
+This repository contains a computational simulation framework for studying Cerebrospinal fluid (CSF) flow and solute transporation phenomena in a domain that represents the Subarachnoid Space (SAS), with a focus on studying the effects of sulci (indentations on the lower boundary) on these processes.

 ## Code Structure